-Royal Jelly is a viscous substance secreted by the worker bees and makes up the essential food for queen bees and their larvae.
+Royal jelly is a viscous substance secreted by worker bees that makes up the essential food for queen bees and their larvae.
 It is consumed as a health food around the world.
 Royal jelly has been shown to lower blood pressure, lower cholesterol levels, and reduce inflammation in laboratory and animal studies.
 It has not been studied as a cancer treatment in humans.
-Royal Jelly has weak estrogenic activity and should not be used by patients with hormone-sensitive cancer.
+Royal jelly has weak estrogenic activity and should not be used by patients with hormone-sensitive cancer.

 - Menopausal symptoms

 In one uncontrolled prospective study, royal jelly improved symptoms in postmenopausal women.

 Royal jelly improved bone health in laboratory and animal studies.